-Dr. Leah Urbanosky is a medical specialist in hand surgery and orthopedics/orthopedic surgery.
+Dr. Leah Urbanosky is a specialist in hand surgery and orthopedics/orthopedic surgery.
 She is rated highly by her patients.
-Clinical interests for Dr. Urbanosky include carpal tunnel surgery, upper extremity problems, and finger joint replacement.
-Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Urbanosky honors.
-She studied medicine at the University of Cincinnati College of Medicine.
-Dr. Urbanosky is professionally affiliated with Adventist Hinsdale Hospital.
+Her clinical interests include carpal tunnel surgery, upper extremity problems, and finger joint replacement.
+Dr. Urbanosky takes Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Urbanosky is a graduate of the University of Cincinnati College of Medicine.
+She is professionally affiliated with Adventist Hinsdale Hospital.

 Clinical interests: Carpal Tunnel Surgery, Finger Joint Replacement, Elbow Arthroscopy, Shoulder Replacement, Shoulder ...
 (Read more)